 Argument I

-T he United Church of God introduces their defense of dining out on the Sabbath by suggesting that this issue is a matter of personal conviction, not Biblical mandate.
+The United Church of God introduces their defense of dining out on the Sabbath by suggesting that this issue is a matter of personal conviction, not Biblical mandate.
 When doing so, they invoke Paul's letter to the Church at Rome to make their point.
 At first glance, what they say may sound plausible.
 However, it lacks one very critical component.
 It anchors its point on an assumption that is found nowhere in the scriptures.
 As a matter of fact, the UCG intimates something that actually contradicts God's word.

 Their argument centers around the belief that because the Bible doesn't specifically mention dining out on the Sabbath, it is therefore silent on this issue.
 However, nothing could be further from the truth.
-The scriptures speak with great force regarding how this day is to be honored and how it can be profaned.
+The scriptures speak with great force regarding how this day is to be honored as well as how it can be profaned.
 God's word even addresses the acquisition and preparation of food on the Sabbath (Ex.
 16).
 In both cases, the Almighty forbids these behaviors.
 Despite this fact, the UCG asserts that going out to a restaurant on the Sabbath, where God's holy day is being desecrated by slaves to sin (Ro.
-6:16), is somehow a matter of choice.
+6:16), is somehow a matter of personal choice.
 Notice how they advance this part of their case.

 United Church of God: